emberjs/website/source/guides/cookbook/user_interface_and_interaction/displaying_formatted_dates_with_moment_js.md

 We will use [MomentJs](http://momentjs.com) for formatting dates.

 Let's look at a simple example.
-You're working on a website for your client, and one of the requirements is to have the current date on the index page in human readble format.
+You're working on a website for your client, and one of the requirements is to have the current date on the index page in human readable format.
 This is a perfect place to use a
 Handlebars helper that "pretty prints" the current date:

 ```javascript